moulid15/Instagram_Message_Filter/README.md

 # Instagram_Message_Filter
-This script will filter every instagram message containing the message string you give it.
+This script will filter every instagram message of a user you choose containing the message string you give it.

 # Clone